nicolelau/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/01-installing-liferay-dxp/02-installation-overview.md

 ### Hosting

 Liferay DXP is built with flexibility and interoperability in mind and can be run locally, in a Docker Container, or on the cloud.
-We recommend [DXP Cloud](https://learn.liferay.com/dxp-cloud-latest/index.html) as the best way to get a secure, performant, and scalable Liferay DXP solution up and running quickly.
+We recommend [DXP Cloud](https://learn.liferay.com/dxp-cloud-latest/index.html) as the best way to get a secure, performant, and scalable Liferay DXP solutions up and running quickly.
+To tour DXP, you can configure it locally on an application server.

 ## Configuring an Application Server